 Here are three I lean on regularly to get me through rough patches.Encouraging Words for Writers: 3 Essential Reminders for Struggling Writers »

 Great characters feel real.
 They talk, act, and respond to stress in ways we recognize, with their own personal character voice.
 We can relate to them because they seem human.

 To write a character that leaps off the page, we need to know her deeply.
 We need to understand her thoughts and feelings.
-If our audience is going to empathize with her, we have to first.3 Creative Tricks to Find Your Character’s Voice »
+If our audience is going to empathize with her, we have to first.3 Inspiring Writing Prompts to Find Your Character’s Voice »

 ‘Tis the season of holiday parties, children’s winter concerts, filling our schedules to the brim, visiting with family, eating too much, and drinking more than we should.
 With all of that going on, it can be difficult to stick to our writing regimen.